Brandy Cenci – Students A-K

 The College process can be very overwhelming and produce a lot of anxiety for both you and your parents.
 So many questions!
 What is the right college for you?
 Will you get into the college of your choice?
 Will you be able to afford it?
 Starting the research process early will help you feel confident that you made the best choice.
 Your chances of being admitted into a particular college will depend on the selectivity of the college and your qualifications.

-Don’t fear Mr. Rees and Mr. Cenci are here to help you explore your options and assist you in helping you the right fit for you!
+Don’t fear Mr. DiLello and Mrs. Cenci are here to help you explore your options and assist you in helping you the right fit for you!

 Process of Applying to College